auerswal/pubcloud2020/ex2-iac/README.md

 when using the template,
 the default values specified in the template are used, Other VPC properties are hard-coded in the template.

+The template conforms to version *2010-09-09* of template specifications, which is the only valid version at the time of writing.
+While it is not necessary to explicitly specify the template version, it might help in avoiding problems in the future.
+If no template format version is given in a template, AWS CloudFormation uses the most current (*latest*) available version.

 The template can be validated using `aws cloudformation validate-template`: